 What About My Pet?

 The San Diego Humane Society wants to make sure pets are taken care of during the pandemic.
-The organization is distributing more than 70,000 pounds of pet food and supplies to families in need.
+The organization is distributing thousands of pounds of pet food and supplies to families in need.

 The Helen Woodward Animal Center is partnering with Feeding San Diego to provide pet owners who have lost their jobs due to COVID-19 with two weeks worth of food for themselves and their pets.

 First, pet owners must fill out a pick-up form here.
 If you qualify, you'll receive an email within 48 hours with a scheduled pick-up time on a Monday, Wednesday or Thursday during daytime hours.

 I'm Worried About My Own or Someone Else's Mental Health

 Taking the steps necessary to slow the spread of COVID-19, like staying home and limiting contact to household members, may take a toll on some San Diegans.
 Be sure to check in on your neighbors and friends while maintaining a safe distance during the coronavirus pandemic.

 Many health care providers have moved to video services to stay connected with their patients.